moby/moby/docs/reference/commandline/attach.md

 It is forbidden to redirect the standard input of a `docker attach` command while attaching to a tty-enabled container (i.e.: launched with `-t`).

+While a client is connected to container's stdio using `docker attach`, Docker uses a ~1MB memory buffer to maximize the throughput of the application.
+If this buffer is filled, the speed of the API connection will start to have an effect on the process output writing speed.
+This is similar to other applications like SSH.
+Because of this, it is not recommended to run performance critical applications that generate a lot of output in the foreground over a slow client connection.
+Instead, users should use the `docker logs` command to get access to the logs.

 ## Override the detach sequence